 When can I ring?

-The Service is available 365 days of the year from 8.00am to 11.00pm.
-If the phone is not answered within 10 rings leave your number and your call will be returned as soon as possible.
-For urgent assistance when we are not available call Lifeline on 13 11 14.
+The Service is available 365 days of the year from 8.00am to 11.00pm, AEDT.
+If the phone is not answered within 10 rings, leave a message with your number, and your call will be returned as soon as possible.
+For urgent assistance when we are not available, call Lifeline on 13 11 14.

 What kind of issues can the Service help me with?

-Work-related stress, trauma from a hold-up, professional and personal concerns.
+Some common issues we listen to are work-related stress, trauma from a hold-up, and professional and personal concerns.
 In addition to being a listening ear, the volunteer counsellors provide information, support and referrals to appropriate services.

 Are the volunteer pharmacists taking my call trained?